pretlowdavid/Fortress/README.md

 ## This is mostly the bare bones requirement
 ## I am pushing now in case I can't find more time to add bonus features.
-## I spent the most time exploring styled components as I noticed it in the JD and I have not used them before.
+## I spent the most time exploring styled components as I noticed them in the Job Description and I have not used them before.
 ## It took me a little while to get them working, but I had fun with them.
 ## Other than trying to fulfill the basic requirement, Adding styled components was the primary design choice I made.